 Due to the fast pace at which our workplaces are changing every day, upskilling is quickly becoming an essential activity.
-If you are feeling a bit fed up with your current role, want to try something new but don’t want to change careers altogether, upskilling could be just the thing for you.
+If you are feeling a bit fed up with your current role, and want to try something new but don’t want to change careers altogether, upskilling could be just the thing for you.

 Upskilling is essentially learning additional skills to expand your capabilities in response to the rapidly changing environment we all find ourselves in today.